What is the Difference between Naan and Pita

 Gareth Busby

-From the ancient Egyptians to modern times, naan and pita flatbreads have been a key source of carbohydrates.
-Pita bread dates back more than 6000 years!
 Both of these traditional types of bread have evolved into new styles.
 These include pizzas and chapatis that keep people coming back for more.
-So what is the difference between naan and pita?
+So, what is the difference between naan and pita?

-Naan vs pita: what are the differences?
+Naan vs pita: What are the differences?

-These two flatbreads, naan and pita are sometimes mistaken, but they’re very different!
-Naan is thicker and more enriched making it softer.
-Pitas are a leaner flatbread that is ideal for stuffing with salads, falafel or kebab meat.
+These two flatbreads, naan and pita, are sometimes mistaken, but they’re very different!
+Naan is thicker and enriched, making it softer.

 How are naans and pitas different?